ptsanchez/cse15l-lab-reports/lab-report-4.md

 **Keys pressed: /index1 -enter- nnnnnnnnn -right- -right- -right- -right- -right- xi2 -esc- :wq -enter-**

-_/index searches for all instances of "index1", where i pressed n 9 times in order to go to the bug was located.
+_/index searches for all instances of "index1", where i pressed n 9 times in order to go cycle to the where the actual bug was located.
 I moved the cursor to the right 5 times and pressed the x key, which deleted the 2.
 I then pressed i, entering insert mode in order to add a 1, making the variable update correctly be named "index2".
 From there, I pressed esc to exit insert mode, and then typed :wq which is a vim command that exits vim while saving the changes I made_